GiovanniFerrara/whatsapp-gpt-impersonator/README.md

 3. Create a JSONL file with the training data
 4. Upload the file to OpenAI
 5. Start a fine-tuning job

+Once the fine-tuning job is complete, OpenAI will provide you with a model ID.
+You can find this ID:
+- In the console output after the fine-tuning process completes
+- In your OpenAI dashboard (https://platform.openai.com/finetunes)
+- By running `openai api fine_tunes.list` if you have the OpenAI CLI installed

+You'll need this model ID when using the chat interface in Part 2.

 The generated model will learn to respond in a style similar to the WhatsApp conversation participants.